-Lisa M. Abdallah, PhD, RN, CNE, '03', is an Associate Professor and Associate Chair in the Department of Nursing, School of Health and Environment at the University of Massachusetts, Lowell, and a John A. Hartford Institute Geriatric Nursing Scholar.
+Lisa M. Abdallah, PhD, RN, CNE, '03', is an Associate Professor and Associate Chair in the School of Nursing, College of Health Sciences at the University of Massachusetts, Lowell, and a John A. Hartford Institute Geriatric Nursing Scholar.
 Dr. Abdallah’s current area of research focuses on the care of older adults.
 She is a Co-Investigator on the “Bring Diversity and Leadership to Nursing Project.”
 Dr. Abdallah has received funding from the Massachusetts Department of Public Health's Workforce Development Educational Opportunity Grant, and the Nursing Workforce Diversity Grant from the Health Resources and Services Administration.
 Dr. Abdallah received her MS from UMass Boston and her BS from Fitchburg State College.

 Edith Barrett, PhD, APRN, BC, ’12, is a part-time faculty member in the College of Nursing and Health Sciences at the University of Massachusetts Boston.
 She teaches Mental Health Nursing.
 In addition, Eddie is a surveyor for the Joint Commission on Accreditation for Healthcare Organizations, surveying in the hospital and behavioral health programs.
 She is also the Director of Caregiver Support Services at the Center for Cancer Support and Education in Arlington, MA.
 Her research interest is the prevention of childhood obesity in elementary schools.

-Rev. Gloria Harris Cater, PhD, RN, FNP-BC,’10, is the Dean of the Health Science Division at Roxbury Community College.
+Rev. Gloria Harris Cater, PhD, RN, FNP-BC,’10 was the first African-American graduate of the PhD Program, is the Dean of the Health Science Division at Roxbury Community College.
 Her research interests are Faith Community Nursing and its Impact on chronic disease in the African American community, and the retention of African American nursing students.
 She is an ordained minister in the African Methodist Episcopal Church and serves as the Minister for Health and Wellness at Charles St. A.M.E.
 Church in Roxbury.
 She is a member of the New England Regional Black Nurses Association and the Faith Based Cancer Disparities Network at Dana Farber Cancer Institute.
-She is also a Consultant to the Dotson Program at the Simmons College School of Nursing
+She is also a Consultant to the Dotson Program at the Simmons College School of Nursing.

 Kathleen Hickson, PhD, RN, MSN,’11, is a Research Nurse at the VA Boston Healthcare System.
 She has spent the last years coordinating clinical studies in Vascular Surgery and Spinal Cord Injury.
 Her areas of interest include the delivery of health care services and factors affecting outcomes in patients with vascular disease.
 Dr. Hickson is a member of Theta Alpha Chapter, and Sigma Theta Tau International Honor Society of Nursing.
 Married with four children, she enjoys kayaking and snowshoeing.